jcameraa/ComputerGraphics/Lab7_AbstractionsAndTextures/README.md

 Discuss with your partner the following:

-1. What are the advantages/disadvantages of the "Renderable" class?: *Add your answer here*
+1. What are the advantages/disadvantages of the "Renderable" class?: Advantage: All the shader information is kept in a separate file, which allows the BasicWdigit to be less cluttered
+Disadvantage: You have to be be more aware of circular dependencies and there's probably an issue with making them objects
-2. Why do we call Renderable::draw(..) with the matrix info as parameters?: *Add your answer here*
+2. Why do we call Renderable::draw(..) with the matrix info as parameters?: We pass in the const matrices so that when we use them we do not accidently edit them in the process
-3. How you can move models in the scene?: *Add your answer here*
+3. How you can move models in the scene?: Set the model matrix to be at  different place.

 ## Part 2 - Textures